Clubs and Organizations

 NATIONAL HONOR SOCIETY

-Moderators: Mr. Perrone (aperrone@bishopoconnell.org) and Ms. Allgood (callgood@bishopoconnell.org)
+Moderators: Mrs. Kirschbaum (jkirschbaum@bishopoconnell.org) and Ms. Anderson (aanderson@bishopoconnell.org)

 Members of the National Honor Society must have a qualifying GPA in order to apply.
 Members serve within the school and greater community.
 NHS is a national program and focuses on building character, especially in the areas of leadership, service, and intellect.